How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Photo Credit: Caru’ Cu Bere

-If you want to eat traditional Romanian food and do it in a place packed with history, you won’t go far wrong with Caru’ cu Bere.
-The name means ‘The Beer Wagon,’ The restaurant has over 130 years of history, having been founded by the famous Mirceal brothers.
+If you want to eat traditional Romanian food in a place packed with history, you won’t go far wrong with Caru cu Bere.
+The name means ‘The Beer Wagon.’
+The restaurant has over 130 years of history, having been founded by the famous Mirceal brothers.
 The restaurant aims to keep alive the city’s old spirit and serve the best local dishes with the freshest produce.

-Be sure to try sarmale, a type of Romanian cabbage leaf sarma which is stuffed with juicy mince meat; it’s also available in other flavors too.
-You should also prioritize cod roe salad; although the menu is so extensive, you won’t struggle to find something to suit your tastes.
+Be sure to try sarmale, a type of Romanian cabbage leaf sarma that is stuffed with juicy minced meat; it’s also available in other flavors.
+It would be best if you also prioritized cod roe salad; although the menu is so extensive, you won’t struggle to find something to suit your tastes.
 This restaurant does get pretty busy at weekends, so you may need to book your table ahead of time.

 The Romanian Athenaeum and the Romanian National Opera are the city’s two music halls, with year-round theatrical, concert, and opera performances.
 Seeing a performance while in Bucharest is a great cultural experience, especially when paired with a night out at a Caru’ cu Bere!